StataBS/indikatoren/README.md

 ## URL Parameters

-- Most of the URL Paramaters outlibned below can be used in combination.
+- Most of the URL Paramaters outlined below can be used in combination.
 - Use ? to separate server + document from the list of parameters, then & before 2nd, 3rd (and so on) oparameter in the URL.
 See examples for stufe below.
 - Filter parameters can be used even if the respective filter element is hidden.
 - Url encoding of filter parameter values is automatically performed by the browser, just type in the value in the browser's url bar and hit enter.